Skip to content

 In response to this ACGME requirement for competency in these areas, all residents are expected to participate in core competency training as defined by the program.

 All required clinical rotations occur on Penn State Health’s campus in Hershey, Pa.
-Penn State Health Milton S. Hershey Medical Center, Penn State Children’s Hospital, the East Campus Neuroscience Clinic and Hershey Outpatient Surgery Center are all on campus.
-Elective rotations can be done elsewhere in central Pennsylvania.
+Penn State Health Milton S. Hershey Medical Center, Penn State Health Children’s Hospital, the East Campus Neuroscience Clinic and Hershey Outpatient Surgery Center are all on campus.
+Elective rotations can be done elsewhere in central Pennsylvania, with a typical four-month elective at Penn State Health Holy Spirit Medical Center, a nearby 300-bed community hospital, occurring in the PGY-3 year.

-One resident per year serves as a registrar at the Sir Charles Gairdner Hospital in Perth, Australia, if they so desire.
+One resident per year has the opportunity to serve as a registrar at the Sir Charles Gairdner Hospital in Perth, Australia, if they desire.
 Other, shorter rotations abroad at a variety of locations can also be arranged.

-The clinical component of the Neurosurgery Residency is organized around four distinct services within Penn State Health: three adult neurological services and a pediatric neurological service.
+The clinical component of the Neurosurgery Residency is organized around three distinct services within Penn State Health: two adult neurological services and a pediatric neurological service.

-- Blue service (with an emphasis on complex spine surgery, peripheral nerve surgery and stereotactic and functional neurosurgery)
+The Page Service aka Blue Service has an emphasis on skull base surgery, neuro-oncology, complex spine surgery, peripheral nerve surgery, and stereotactic and functional neurosurgery.

 Structured rotations on each of these services provide training in all areas of neurosurgical care.

 The Neurosurgery Residency is flexible enough to accommodate each trainee’s individual educational needs and interests.
-Residents are advanced to higher levels of responsibility based upon performance evaluations.
-Elective rotations are scheduled throughout the program, and the use of elective time is determined based upon the resident’s interests and experience.
+Residents are advanced to higher levels of responsibility based on performance evaluations.
+Elective rotations are scheduled throughout the program, and the use of elective time is determined based on the resident’s interests and experience.
 Elective time may be spent studying a subspecialty of neurosurgery or performing research.

 PGY-1